Q: What is considered exposure?

 Q: What if I am symptomatic or test positive for COVID-19?

-A: Do not report to any campus activities and call 1-804-MYCOVID or 1-804-692-6843 to report your symptoms or test results to University Student Health Services or Employee Health.
-All university community members must follow this public health measure regardless of vaccination status.
-Call center representatives will ask you who you have been in contact with, so they can contact exposed individuals.
+A: Do not report to any campus activities and call 1-804-MYCOVID or 1-804-692-6843 to connect with University Student Health Services or Employee Health.
+Call center representatives will ask you who you have been in contact with, so they can report it to VDH for contact tracing.
 Notify your faculty or supervisor that you will be absent from class or work.
 You are not required to disclose a reason.